Jacherr/RR-Launcher/README.md

 In order to build this project, you need:

-- [DevkitPro](https://devkitpro.org/wiki/Getting_Started), specifically all packages in the `wii-dev` and `ppc-dev` groups.
+- [DevkitPro](https://devkitpro.org/wiki/Getting_Started), specifically all packages in the `wii-dev`, `ppc-dev` and `ppc-portlibs` groups.
-- Additional libraries: libcurl and brainslug (the `install-libs.sh` script can install them for you)
+- Additional libraries: libcurl (the `install-libs.sh` script can install them for you)

-This project uses a `Makefile` for building the project: running `make` in the root directory will build the project and produce a `RR-Launcher.dol` file (the main DOL that starts the channel), as well as `runtime-ext/runtime-ext-*.dol` files, where * is all supported region codes.
+This project uses a `Makefile` for building the project: running `make` in the root directory will build the project and produce a `RR-Launcher.dol` file (the main DOL that starts the channel), as well as `runtime-ext/runtime-ext-*.dol` files, where \* is all supported region codes.
 This file is loaded before the game and contains patched DVD functions to load RR code from the SD card.

 ### Contributing